Missouri Humanities Council: Veterans' Creative Writing Initiative

+MH partners with organizations across the state to provide veterans and their families with an outlet for self-expression through writing.
+Our Veterans Programs offer support to new and experienced writers through workshops, readings, podcasts, and an annual publication, Proud to Be: Writing by American Warriors.
+Together, these programs encourage hundreds of veterans to tell their stories each year.

-In collaboration with various partners, MHC helps provide creative writing workshops for veterans.
-Other successful components of this program include an annual writing contest and production of an anthology, "Proud to Be," which is published in partnership with Warriors Arts Alliance and Southeast Missouri State University Press.
+In collaboration with various partners, MH helps provide creative writing workshops for veterans.
+Other successful components of this program include an annual writing contest and the production of an anthology, "Proud to Be," which is published in partnership with Warriors Arts Alliance and Southeast Missouri State University Press.